 The South African Medical Ethics committee have recommended R7,000 to the Egg Donor per donation cycle.
 This compensation paid, is not intended to pay for the eggs donated (as donors donate their eggs as a gift of life), it is as an inconvenience allowance for the time and energy you expend in gifting your eggs, to help parents with their dream of having children.

-Women between the ages of 21 and 33 years, of any ethnic background and who are in good health.
-A donor must lead a healthy lifestyle, should preferably not be overweight (i.e. a Body Mass Index of less than 30 – which Gift ov life can ascertain for you) and not be addicted to alcohol or any drugs.
+Women from 19-32 years old , of any ethnic background and who are in good health.
+A donor must lead a healthy lifestyle, should preferably not be overweight (i.e. a Body Mass Index of less than 28 – which Gift ov life can ascertain for you) and not be addicted to alcohol or any drugs.
 A donor should be prepared to have internal examinations by the fertility specialist and injections (similar to an insulin pen injection) on a daily basis for 14 or so days.
 Also, if you are married, your spouse’s consent is required to participate in the Gift ov life Egg Donation Program.

 Egg donation is a medical procedure and all medical procedures carry some risk.
 The primary risk in egg donation is a condition called Ovarian Hyper-Stimulation Syndrome (OHSS).
 This is relatively rare (1% of IVF cases).
 It is caused by the ovary producing too many eggs in response to the drug stimulation.
 It is for this reason that numerous doctors’ appointments are scheduled as scans allow the doctor to quickly identify if the ovaries are being over stimulated and medications can then be reduced. .
 Donors are monitored very closely and we work with the top fertility clinics in South Africa.
 If ovarian hyperstimulation does occurs it reverses completely over a matter of 2 weeks.
 Very rarely it can be life threatening however; you are 10 times more likely to die following natural childbirth than from donating eggs.